TimofonicJunkRoom/withLinux/admin/supervisor.md

 In the above example, if you write `command=./gogs ...` or something else it would not work and end up with that error.

+Note, GOGS requires correctly configured environment.
+The separator used in path is colon ":" instead of ";".

 ## Subprocess

 Supervising `pppd call dsl-provider`.
 By default, pppd will fork and work